Last updated: May 4, 2026

 - What it is: A state income tax credit, not a county exemption.

-- Who can get it: Illinois homeowners who paid Illinois property tax on a principal residence and stay under the AGI limits of $500,000 for married filing jointly or $250,000 for all other filers.
+- Who can get it: Illinois homeowners who paid Illinois property tax on a principal residence and stay under the adjusted gross income limits of $500,000 for married filing jointly or $250,000 for all other filers.

-- How to apply: Claim it on Form IL-1040 with Schedule ICR, and include your parcel or PIN number.
+- How to apply: Claim it on Form IL-1040 with Schedule ICR.
+The Property Tax Credit page explains the PIN and payment rules.

 - What to gather: Proof of property tax paid, the parcel or PIN, and a lender copy of the bill if your taxes were escrowed.